am-mann/am-mann.github.io/_posts/2025-08-31-data-quality.markdown

 authors: "<strong>Amy Mann</strong>, Monica Alexander, Mathew Kiang"
 code: https://github.com/am-mann/data-quality
 ---
-Created a composite data quality index to assessing the geographic and temporal trends in United States mortality data from 1999-2022.
+Developed methods to assess the quality of mortality data at a sub-national level in high income settings.
+Applied the data quality indices to examine geographic trends in United States mortality data from 1999-2022.